SKI TOURING - THE FUTURE

 I spent a good hour or so assessing the kit

 Rather than tool up with the nearest 'fat' ski and rush up the hill to score untracked lines, I spent a good hour or so assessing the kit that was available to ride and, indeed, formulating some kind of strategy as to what discipline to concentrate on.

 It became apparent that touring kit is no longer the geeky relation.
 Every brand had an array of touring skis that were mounted with tech (pin) bindings and/or frame mounted touring bindings - and, by far the majority, were in widths well over 90mm.

 In fact, out of some 850 skis available to test,85 (10%) were classed as lightweight touring skis.

 What I did not expect to see was that a good number of skis were mounted with the new Marker King Pin tech pin binding, which I was eager to try out.

 Salomon have not been idly sitting back watching the touring market evolve

 Walking past the Salomon stand I saw the ISPO Gold award winning MTN Lab Touring boot.
-And within 20 minutes of arriving on the stand (had to have the liners molded) I was wearing the lighter version of the MTN Lab boot, the Explorer.
+And within 20 minutes of arriving on the stand (had to have the liners moulded) I was wearing the lighter version of the MTN Lab boot, the Explorer.

-Firstly, the 'Adventure Tourer' with their kit designed for someone who wants the gear to work just as well as going up as going down 50% up, 50% down.
+Firstly, the 'Adventure Tourer' with their kit is designed for someone who wants the gear to work just as well as going up as going down 50% up, 50% down.